ufcg-lsd/klue/README.md

 ```
 chmod +x create_cluster.sh
 ```
-So, you can just run the following command
+Then, you can run the following command
 ```
 ./delete_cluster.sh
 ```